kenlies/42ft_irc/README.md

 		- client sends message to channel

 - we need to be able to send valid IRC responses to the client
+	- parser for the incoming messages
+	- assembler for the messages we send
 	- things we need to send to client
 		- ping the client to make sure they are still connected
 			- if the disconnect, update channels